 Data analysis and interpretation, though, can often be intimidating, but Switchboard data analysis and interpretation is as simple and intuitive as the Switchboard itself.
-Just use the information from this module to get your bearings around Switchboard data so you can use it efficiently and effectively.
+Just use the information from this article to get your bearings around Switchboard data so you can use it efficiently and effectively.

 Where can I find Switchboard data?